paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-026-indian-alcohol-and-substance-abuse-prevention-and-treatment.md

 #### References in Text
 The Alaska Native Claims Settlement Act, referred to in par.
 (3), is Pub.
 L. 92–203, Dec.
 18, 1971, 85 Stat.
 688, as amended, which is classified generally to chapter 33 (§ 1601 et seq.) of Title 43, Public Lands.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1601 of Title 43](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1601&num=0&edition=prelim) and Tables.

 The Indian Self-Determination Act, referred to in par.
 (5), is title I of Pub.
 L. 93–638, Jan.
 4, 1975, 88 Stat.
-2206, as amended, which is classified principally to part A (§ 450f et seq.) of subchapter II of chapter 14 of this title.
-For complete classification of this Act to the Code, see Short Title note set out under [section 450 of this title](./chapter-014-miscellaneous.md#section-450) and Tables.
+2206, which is classified principally to subchapter I (§ 5321 et seq.) of chapter 46 of this title.
+For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of this title](./chapter-046-indian-self-determination-and-education-assistance.md#section-5301) and Tables.

 #### Amendments
 1988—Par.
 (6).
 Pub.
 L. 100–690 added par.
 (6).